133794m3r/cs50-web/capstone_project/README.md

 Also requires Python 3.6 or later as it utilizes hashlib for Scrypt.

 pip3 install -r requirements.txt

+The sympy library is utilized for the RSA flags I could've wrote them myself but I decided against it.
 This includes all packages required.